 Jason Hook talks about his new Epi Explorer and how to survive in Five Finger Death Punch

 Epiphone welcomes Five Finger Death Punch legend Jason Hook as the House of Stathopoulo's latest Signature Artist with the release of his Epiphone Ltd. Ed.
 Jason Hook "M-4" Explorer Outfit.
 Hook spoke to Epiphone.com on the eve of the release of the FFDP's, new album, And Justice For None, as well as the Netflix release of his first feature length documentary, Hired Gun, ("it's trending in the Top 5 now!") which chronicles the lives of the men and women who back up the world's biggest celebrities.
 Hook served as the film's Executive Producer, which stars Hook along with Rob Zombie, Steve Vai, drummer Liberty DeVitto (Billy Joel), and Rudy Sarzo (Ozzy).
 Hook was born in Toronto and began taking guitar lessons while still under 10.
 After moving to Los Angeles and building up his reputation in the studio and on stage backing up Mandy Moore and Alice Cooper, Hook joined Five Finger Death Punch in 2009 and for the last decade, his fiery chops have defined the sound of the band.
 We spoke with Hook about what it takes to gear up for a new tour, and how to design your very own Epiphone signature guitar.
+You can catch Five Finger Death Punch on tour this fall around the U.S. Visit the website for details.

 Congratulations on your new Epiphone Explorer, Jason.
 Have you been using it in rehearsals for the new tour?